SolaceProducts/terraform-provider-solacebroker/docs/index.md

 ## Overview

-The _solacebroker_ provider enables you to configure a PubSub+ Software Event Broker using Terraform.
+The _solacebroker_ provider enables you to configure a Solace Software Event Broker using Terraform.

 This provider also offers the possibility to generate an [HCL configuration](https://developer.hashicorp.com/terraform/language) file from a preconfigured event broker.